hmngwy/brook/README.md

 - Topic ranking (base on [this](http://www.righto.com/2013/11/how-hacker-news-ranking-really-works.html))
 - Frontpage, shows all submissions regardless of channel
 - Channels, like subreddits
-- Frontpage and Channel filters, e.g. New, Show, Ask
+- Configurable Filters, Global/Frontpage and Channel Exclusive (New, Show, Ask)
-- Configurable filters, add, remove, etc.
+-

 #### Technical features